tony19/logback-android/README.md

 Configuration via XML
 ---------------------

 `logback-android` can be configured simply by creating `assets/logback.xml`, containing [configuration XML](http://logback.qos.ch/manual/configuration.html#syntax).
 This file is read automatically upon loading the first logger from your code.
+Additional code configuration is *not* necessary.

 *Example 1: Basic configuration (single destination)*